Top Twenty Reasons to support the Constitutional Amendment

 6. Farmers will be helped.

-a.
-Like other homesteads, farm homes and the acre of land they sit on have their property tax cap lowered to 1% of their fair market value from 2%.
+1. Like other homesteads, farm homes and the acre of land they sit on have their property tax cap lowered to 1% of their fair market value from 2%.

-e.
-Like other Indiana businesses, Indiana farmers will continue to benefit from an accelerated depreciation schedule where farm equipment is fully depreciated within five years to 30 percent of its cost.
+4. Like other Indiana businesses, Indiana farmers will continue to benefit from an accelerated depreciation schedule where farm equipment is fully depreciated within five years to 30 percent of its cost.

-In particular, the permanent property tax caps in the constitutional amendment are important to the Hoosier farmer.
-Under the market value in use assessment mechanism with a 2% cap, farmers' property taxes will average 40 percent lower than if their farm lands were assessed at the fair market value and capped at 1%.
+An acre of farmland typically appraises at a fair market value of $4,200, and an acre of farmland in Hamilton County sells for up to $40,000.
+Under the market value in use assessment mechanism with a 2% cap, farmers' property taxes will average 40 percent lower than if their farmlands were assessed at the fair market value and capped at 1%.

 The American taxpayer has been generous to farmers with various subsidies.
-Hoosier farmers should not begrudge the protection given to other Hoosier working families by the constitutional amendment.
-Farmers are helped by the 2008 property tax reform program and should accordingly support the constitutional amendment.
+Hoosier farmers should not begrudge the protection given to other Hoosier working families by the Constitutional Amendment.
+Farmers are helped by the 2008 property tax reform program and should accordingly support the Constitutional Amendment.

 7. There will be a more fair and affordable working family tax burden.

-There are those who point out that the current property tax scheme, of which constitutional property tax caps are a part, will result in some Hoosiers paying more in statewide sales tax and local income tax increases than they receive in property tax relief.
+There are those who point out that the 2008 property tax reform program, of which constitutional property tax caps are a part, will result in SOME Hoosiers paying more in statewide sales tax and local income tax increases than they receive in property tax relief.
 For those attuned to political reality, the proper response is "So what?"
-The terrible tax genie is out of the bottle – no informed citizen can envision a realistic circumstance where the statewide sales tax increase will be rescinded.
+The terrible tax genie is out of the bottle – no informed citizen can envision a realistic circumstance where the 2008 statewide sales tax increase will be rescinded.
 If local income taxes go up to replace property taxes or replace the revenue lost to property tax caps, the tax burden is properly shifted away from property taxes to income taxes – from a tax NOT based on the ability to pay to a tax that IS based on the ability to pay.

 8. Homeowner property taxes will not leap up.